lukenovak/cs3500-software-dev-sp21/A4/traveller-integration-report.md

 ---

 Overall, we were impressed by the implementation of our `Traveller` specification that we received.
 Especially considering we were the only group who chose to use Go for our project.
+In general, the group stayed true to our requests when implementing the spec.
+What changes they did make were to the benefit of the design, as they allowed for the type of mutation that we were looking for in our design.

 ## Specification Implementation Details